kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 * [Coordinate Warp](<../Major Glitches/Coordinate Warps#lower-shadowlands-to-command-center>) Bastila to Viewing Platform
 * Kill Darth Malak with Thermal Detonators and an [AMG](<../Major Glitches/Anywhere Menu Glitch>)

 This route used to obtain either Sith Armor or the Sand People Outfit so a [Fast Lane](<../Major Glitches/Fast Lane>) could be used to remove the Envirosuit.
-These can now be skipped thanks to the [STUNT module Coordinate Warp](<../Major Glitches/Coordinate Warps#bandon-cutscene-to-sea-floor>) to Sea Floor and the [Autosave Hotshot](<../Major Glitches/Hotshot#autosave-hotshots>) to Hrakert Rift.
+These can now be skipped thanks to the [STUNT module Coordinate Warp](<../Major Glitches/Coordinate Warps#bandon-cutscene-to-sea-floor>) to Sea Floor and the [Default Spawn Warp](<../Major Glitches/Spawn Warps#default-spawn-warps>) to Hrakert Rift.
 Those two warps, along with the [Coordinate Warp to the Envirosuit](<../Major Glitches/Coordinate Warps#tomb-of-naga-sadow-to-hrakert-station>), also enable Plot Armor Skip, since these are the only points that would have a high risk of death (other than the Taris Sith Base).

 ## Character Build